 Today, it’s off to safari!
 Fly to Kruger National Park, the oldest and probably the most famous animal park in South Africa.
 With nearly 150 species of mammals, over 500 species of birds and more than 100 reptiles, it promises an unforgettable experience.
-Enjoy a light lunch upon arrival, then an afternoon game drive and dinner at the hotel.
+Enjoy a light lunch upon arrival, then an afternoon game drive and relaxing evening at your lodge.

-Today is free to explore Kruger.
+Today is free to explore the Kruger area.
 Enjoy a morning or evening safari or game park visit with lunch and dinner at the property.
 Spot the Big Five - lions, elephants, rhinos, leopards, and buffalo – as well as giraffes, zebra, antelope, wildebeest, and much more.

 Another day full of exciting animal encounters!
 Set out on a morning or evening safari and try to spot even more wildlife as you explore a different part of the park, or perhaps take a walking safari on foot.